hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 mental states you cannot access remain the best explanation for the behaviour of others.
-Solipsists may be good Cartesians, retaining only those ontological commitments that might not be spoofed by a malicious Cartesian demon, but they are terrible scientists.
+Solipsists may be good Cartesians, retaining only those ontological commitments that cannot be spoofed by a malicious Cartesian demon, but they are terrible scientists.
 They can explain nothing!
 I think the appeal of solipsism is not that it is explanatory, but